statds/ids-s22/_sources/docs/gams.md

 **Two important terms**
 - lambda: smooths regression line to prevent overfitting
-- knots: controls the piecewise equations and how much the model changes its regression curvature
+- knots: controls amount of sub-functions in piecewise equation, also related to overfitting

 **Assumptions**